Randolph Churchill: Candidate for Plymouth and Korean War

 Randolph stood unsuccessfully for the Parliamentary seat of Plymouth Devonport in February 1950.
 His opponent Michael Foot wrote that he talked as though Plymouth belonged to him, and issued "a brilliant cascade of abuse" in all directions, including his own party workers.

 Randolph reported on the Korean War from August 1950, six weeks after the initial North Korean invasion of the south.
 The American and South Korean forces were bottled into a perimeter around Pusan and Taegu.
 His father gave him a handwritten letter of introduction to General Douglas MacArthur.
 This was dangerous work: 17 war correspondents were killed, either by enemy fire or in air crashes, including the correspondents of The Times and the Daily Telegraph.
 Randolph was wounded on patrol near the Naktong River.
 Before seeking treatment he insisted on finishing his copy and giving it to the crew of a plane bound for Hong Kong.

-While dining in Hong Kong, he had an altercation with the restaurant staff, who then proceeded to get the manually-operated lift stuck between floors, and to "accidentally" get grease on his new sharkskin suit while hauling him out.
+While dining in Hong Kong, he had an altercation with the restaurant staff, who then proceeded to get the manually operated lift stuck between floors, and to "accidentally" get grease on his new sharkskin suit while hauling him out.
 While Winston Churchill was researching his biography of his father, Alan Whicker, who had been Randolph's dining companion for the evening, confirmed the account which Randolph had given to his son at the time.
 He returned to Korea to report on the Inchon Landings, the liberation of Seoul and the UN forces' crossing of the 38th Parallel.
-He then returned to the UK for an operation (6 February 1951) on his wounded leg.
+He then returned to the UK for an operation on his wounded leg on 6 February 1951.

 Mary Lovell records that repeated stories of Randolph's drunkenness, foul temper and financial difficulties date from this period.
-On one occasion, probably around this time, he became drunk and abusive in the first class cabin of a BOAC flight and had to be put off the plane at the earliest opportunity (the incident was hushed up to avoid embarrassing his father).
-Evelyn Waugh visited him in hospital, noting that there was no sign of his wife June, and observed that he had thought his own life dull "but when I see the alternative I am consoled".
+On one occasion, probably around this time, he became drunk and abusive in the first class cabin of a BOAC flight and was removed from the plane at the earliest opportunity (the incident was hushed up to avoid embarrassing his father).
+Evelyn Waugh visited him in hospital, noting that there was no sign of his wife June, and observed that he had thought his own life dull, "but when I see the alternative I am consoled".